I hold a Master's

 teens reach for maladaptive coping strategies such as cutting, drugs, alcohol,

-gangs, sexually acting out, and choosing to hang out with peers that do not
+gangs, shutting down, sexually acting out, and choosing to hang out and be in relationship with peers that do not